 No Troubles, Just Bubbles.
 That should always sum up your scuba diving experience.
 We are not just talking about your time underwater, either.
 The ‘No Troubles’ should include the whole process from start to finish.
-The start is here, browsing the pages of our website.
-We have sections inside sections, and everything should be easy to find and understand.
-The information is constantly updated and easy to see on all devices and through all browsers.
-Next, after seeing such a wide selection of options, such as liveaboard boats or dive centres to choose from, you’re likely to need help selecting the perfect choice, and your communication with us should be as quick and pleasant as possible.
+After seeing such a wide selection of scuba diving trip options you’re likely to need help selecting the perfect choice, and your communication with us should be as quick and pleasant as possible.
 We pride ourselves on the fastest replies to emails - whatever time of day or night - and with the most accurate and relevant information.
 Then, when you arrive at your diving destination in South or South East Asia, everything runs smoothly, including transfers before and after your trip, as well as a safe & enjoyable time under water.
-This part of the world is regarded by many as the very best for scuba diving vacations, including day trips, liveaboard cruises and learning to dive.
+This part of the world is regarded by many as the very best for scuba diving vacations, including day trips, liveaboard trips and learning to dive.
 The seas & warm and clear, and the marine life is diverse and colourful.
-There is no better place in the world to enjoy scuba diving than the islands of Indonesia, the west coast of Thailand around Borneo, and The Maldives.
+There is no better place in the world to enjoy scuba diving than the islands of Indonesia, the west coast of Thailand, and The Maldives.
 Why is South East & South Asia ideal for scuba diving holidays?
 Firstly, the temperature of the water plays a vital role in how much you will enjoy your time diving.
 Tropical and sub-tropical seas are not only more enjoyable to dive in for us humans, but also the healthiest & most colourful creatures can thrive better.
 Corals need the right amount of light and temperature to survive, and in this part of the world the success of the corals affects all kinds of life, from the smallest pygmy seahorses to giant whale sharks.
 Secondly, the Pacific & Indian Oceans on either side provide vast quantities of nutrient-rich currents to support life below the surface.
 In addition, due to how the land has moved hundreds of thousands of years ago and more recent human migration, South & South East Asia are culturally diverse, largely unexplored, and have so far survived overdevelopment.
 Travelling and staying here is inexpensive, exciting, and offers so many opportunities to the scuba divers of all levels of adventurousness.
 While Bangkok and Singapore are regarded as central hubs for travellers to begin their Asian adventure, there are now dozens of international airports where travellers can arrive at or depart from.
 These include Phuket & Krabi in Thailand and Denpasar & Lombok in Indonesia, just to name a few.
 Public transport by plane, bus, boat & train is excellent value and much easier and more reliable than many people presume.
 Until you have been diving in South & South East Asia, you haven’t really been diving, and once you do visit, you will keep coming back, time & time again.